Grooming A Puppy: His First Time

 Grooming A Puppy: Dental Care

-Gum disease can be very painful and can lead to teeth loss and other health problems so it's important to check your puppy's teeth regularly for signs of gum disease or other health problems.
+Gum disease can be excruciating and lead to tooth loss and other health problems, so checking your puppy's teeth regularly for signs of gum disease or other health problems is essential.

-The main point here is to get your Cocker Spaniel puppy used to his mouth and teeth being inspected.
+The main point here is to get your Cocker Spaniel puppy used to having his mouth and teeth inspected.
 It will be much easier for you both when he's older.

-• Check his gums once each week.
+Check your puppy's gums once each week.
 They should be a healthy pink colour.
-If your pup has bad breath, or his gums appear pale, or red and swollen, I recommend you take him to see his vet.
+If your pup has terrible breath or his gums appear pale or red and swollen, I recommend you take him to the vet.

 Grooming A Puppy: Brushing Puppy Teeth

-Help keep your puppy's teeth clean by brushing them every day (or at least two or three times a week if you really don't have the time).
+Help keep your puppy's teeth clean by brushing them daily (or at least two or three times a week if you don't have the time).

 • Begin by gently rubbing your finger over your puppy's teeth and gums.
 There's a good chance he'll not be too happy with this, but I recommend you persevere.

-• If he refuses to open his mouth, you could try dipping your finger into a little beef or chicken stock - that might just do the trick!
+• If he refuses to open his mouth, you could dip your finger into some beef or chicken stock - that might do the trick!

-• Dental sticks can help to keep your puppy's teeth clean and tartar free and you can pick these up pretty much anywhere, even your local supermarket.
+• Dental sticks can help to keep your puppy's teeth clean and tartar free, and you can pick these up pretty much anywhere, even at your local supermarket.

 • Feeding your dog dry food (kibble) will also help to keep his teeth clean.

-When your pup is used to his teeth and gums being rubbed, you can try to introduce the toothbrush and a little toothpaste.
+When your pup doesn't mind his teeth and gums being rubbed, you can try to introduce a toothbrush and a little toothpaste.

-You can buy puppy toothbrushes and toothpaste from most good pet stores or from your vet.
-Don't be tempted to use toothpaste meant for humans as it froth's too much and can upset his delicate stomach if swallowed.
+You can buy puppy toothbrushes and toothpaste from most good pet stores or your vet.
+Don't be tempted to use toothpaste meant for humans as it froths up too much and can upset his delicate stomach if swallowed.

 You can learn more about brushing puppy teeth and how to brush adult dog teeth here.